Qantas fleet: Jet age

 A Boeing 707 at Frankfurt Airport, 1972.
 Note the fifth engine under the wing.

 Qantas entered the jet age in July 1959 with Boeing 707 services to the United States.
 The service was extended to London via New York.
 In October 1959, Sydney to London services via Bombay began.
 With the certification of the turbofan engine, Qantas modified its existing 707-138 fleet with the turbofans, naming its Boeing 707 aircraft V-Jets, from the Latin vannus, meaning "fan" as commonly accepted, but really standing for "thing that blows against the grain".
 In total, Qantas took delivery of seven Boeing 707-138s, and a further six 707-138Bs.

 From November 1959 until May 1963, Qantas operated six de Havilland Comets, four being wet leased from BOAC.
 They were crewed by BOAC employees and featured Qantas titles on the fuselage in place of the BOAC titles.

-In February 1965, Qantas placed in service twenty-two Boeing 707-338Cs, which replaced the Boeing 707-138Bs and provided for expansion of the fleet.
-These flew until retirement in March 1979.
+In February 1965, Qantas placed in service the first of twenty-two Boeing 707-338Cs, which replaced the Boeing 707-138Bs and provided for expansion of the fleet.
+These flew until the last remaining one was retired in March 1979.

 From 1971, Qantas operated the Boeing 747-238B, which strengthened its long haul fleet.
 When the Boeing 707s were retired in 1979, Qantas became the world's only all Boeing 747 operator.
 In 1981, two short body Boeing 747SPs entered the fleet for flights to Wellington, and they were subsequently used on non-stop flights between Sydney and Los Angeles.